How do I check for Null in a CASE Statement using MySQL?

 FROM athletes;

-This particular example checks if the value in the points column is null.
+This specific implementation of the searched CASE Statement accurately checks whether the value stored in the points column is indeed NULL.

 Example: How to Check for Null in CASE Statement in MySQL